 NATURE AT THE HEART OF PLACEMAKING We believe that new developments should add to nature, instead of taking away.
 So in 2016 we became the first homebuilder to commit to measurably increasing biodiversity on every new site we develop.
-Delivering a biodiversity net gain across all new projects has evolved the way we design, build and look after new places.
-The global pandemic reinforced this view and brought the link between nature and wellbeing into even sharper focus.
-The needs of local wildlife are carefully considered alongside those of people, and we are now weaving more ambitious, varied and beautiful natural networks through our neighbourhoods.
+Delivering a net gain in biodiversity across all new projects has involved a major change to the way we design, build and look after new places.
+The needs of local wildlife are carefully considered alongside those of people. and we are now weaving more ambitious, varied and beautiful natural networks through our neighbourhoods.
 Crucially, we look to connect these biodiverse landscapes with surrounding habitats, so they form part of wider nature recovery networks in which wildlife has room to roam and the conditions to thrive.
 In time this can help to reverse the decline in biodiversity across our towns and cities, while making them more resilient to the challenges of climate change.
 So far our drive to enhance biodiversity has been warmly welcomed by the communities within and around our sites.
 They value and enjoy nature, and we firmly believe that access to a beautiful open landscape can enhance people's quality of life.
-We are very proud to have led the industry on biodiversity net gain and laid the path for it to become a national legal requirement for all developments.
+The onset of the global pandemic has reinforced this view and brought the link between nature and wellbeing into even sharper focus.
+We are very proud to have led the industry on net biodiversity gain and laid the path for it to become a national legal requirement for all developments.
 We want to go further and are now developing a more challenging approach which will deliver a more valuable and holistic 'environmental net gain' on every project.
 Ultimately, this will ensure that our projects leave behind a healthier and more sustainable environment for future generations to enjoy.